RyanXinOne/UoMBbEn/README.md

 ## Utility
 + Go to external link in new tab directly.
++ Open links of file content in new tab.
++ Open embed pdf in browser directly.

 # Install
 Chrome/Edge 👉 Go to [Chrome Web Store](https://chrome.google.com/webstore/detail/uom-blackboard-enhancemen/hfemolalfcjcgompdfddabemkdpbgjki)